marcusbotacin/BranchMonitoringProject/README.md

 ![Debugging messages printed on DbgView](screenshots/debug.png)

+## Applications

+Applications build upon the developed framework.

+### Debugger

+Coming soon.

+### ROP Detector

+As a result of BranchMonitoring framework, some Control Flow Integrity (CFI) policies for ROP attack detection were implemented.
+You can find on the *ROP* directory implementations for the *CALL-RET* and the *Gadget-Size* policies.
+Although I have previously described on an article a real-time solution, the hereby published tools are intended for post-analysis.
+However, you can easily implement these algorithms on the *DriverClient*, since the traces were retrieved from the tool.

 ## Open Implementation Issues

 I am performing some code clean up before publishing the final solution.
 This